BlueBrain/CoreNeuron/docs/userdoc/MemoryManagement/bbcorepointer.md

 is no need to transfer the data between the two instances.
 In some cases, however, the programmer would like to transfer certain user-defined data into CoreNEURON.
 The most prominent example are random123 RNG stream parameters used in synapse mechanisms.
-To support this use-case the `BBCOREPOINTER` type.
+To support this use-case the `BBCOREPOINTER` type was introduced.
 Variables that are declared as `BBCOREPOINTER` behave exactly the same as `POINTER` but are additionally taken into account when NEURON is serializing mechanism data (for file writing or direct-memory transfer).
 For NEURON to be able to write (and indeed CoreNEURON to be able to read) `BBCOREPOINTER`